gpoliko/js-data-structures/README.md

 # JavaScript Data Structures, Algorithms and Design Patterns
 My aim is to implement popular data structures, algorithms and design patterns using the JavaScript programming language.
 I am on a never-ending learning journey and essentially "sharping the saw".
-I will also endeavor to provide documentation for each data structure and algorithm, implement tests and practice using JSDoc.
+I will also endeavor to provide documentation for each data structure, algorithm and design pattern, implement tests and practice using JSDoc.

 **DISCLAIMER:**
 > This repo is being used as a means for learning and research.
 It does **not** intend to provide a formal explanation or implementation of data structures and algorithms, and it should **not** be used as such.